Atakamoto/LOL-Esports_WL_Classification/README.md

   frameborder="0"
 ></iframe>

-After running the permutation test, the p-value of the observed test statistic was 0.0.
-Since the p-value of 0.00 is less than the 0.05 signicance level, we reject the null hypothesis and it is likely that the missingness of `killsat25` depends on `league`.
+After running the permutation test, the *p-value* of the observed test statistic was 0.00.
+Since the p-value of 0.00 is less than the 0.05 signicance level, we *reject the null hypothesis* and convlude that the missingness of `killsat25` likely depends on `league`.

 The next permutation test is about the missingness of `killsat25` depending on `poscsdiffat10`.

-Null Hypothesis: The distribution of `poscsdiffat10` when `killsat25` isn't missing is the same as the distribution of `poscsdiffat10` when `killsat25` is missing.
+*Null Hypothesis:* The distribution of `poscsdiffat10` when `killsat25` isn't missing is the same as the distribution of `poscsdiffat10` when `killsat25` is missing.

-Alternative Hypothesis: The distribution of `poscsdiffat10` when `killsat25` isn't missing is the NOT the same as the distribution of `poscsdiffat10` when `killsat25` is missing.
+*Alternative Hypothesis:* The distribution of `poscsdiffat10` when `killsat25` isn't missing is the NOT the same as the distribution of `poscsdiffat10` when `killsat25` is missing.

 This is the observed distribution of `poscsdiffat10` when `killsat25` is missing and not missing.